-\) using the M4L instrument supplied with this manual

-\\) using the MIDI to OSC conversion Max patch / application supplied with this manual
+- \) using the M4L instrument supplied with this manual - \\) using the MIDI to OSC conversion Max patch / application supplied with this manual - \\\) untested

-\\\) untested

 There are various iPad/iPhone/tablet apps on the market supporting OSC.
 However, the OSC protocol created for and used by the organ console is not easily created by any of these apps so far.
-For example, the well-known "TouchOSC" app will not be able to play the organ directly.
-It can be used as a controller for other software that in turn controls the organ, but as yet there is no app (at least that I know of) that could play the organ without any steps in between.
+For example, it should be possible to use TouchOSC (mk2) but it would require some work to create a working patch to control the organ.